cepthomas/MidiLibEx/README.md

 # MidiLibEx

-This library contains a bunch of higher level components to complement the MidiLib project.
+This library adds higher level functionality to that provided by [MidiLib](https://github.com/cepthomas/MidiLib).
 - Reading and playing midi files.
 - Reading and playing the patterns in Yamaha style files.
 - Remapping channel patches.
 - Various export functions including specific style patterns.

+The Test project should be useful.
+[Midifrier](https://github.com/cepthomas/Midifrier) also uses this extensively.

-- Requires VS2022 and .NET8.
+Requires VS2022 and .NET8.

 ## Notes
-- Since midi files and NAudio use 1-based channel numbers, so does this application, except when used internally as an array index.
-- Time is represented by `bar.beat.tick ` but 0-based, unlike typical music representation.
 - If midi file type is `1`, all tracks are combined.
 Because?
-- NAudio `NoteEvent` is used to represent Note Off and Key After Touch messages.
-It is also the base class for `NoteOnEvent`.
-Not sure why it was done that way.
 - Some midi files (particuarly single instrument) use different drum channel numbers so there are a couple of options for simple remapping.

 # Components

-MidiDataFile, PatternInfo, MidiExport
+- MidiDataFile
   - Processes and contains a massaged version of the midi/style file contents.
+  - Represents one complete collection of midi events from a file - standard midi or yamaha style files.
-- Translates from raw file to MidiData internal representation.
+  - Translates from raw file to internal representation.
   - Units are in ticks - scaled version of midi ticks.

-- Lots of utility and export functions too.
+- PatternInfo
+  - Represents the contents of a midi file pattern.
+  - If it is a plain midi file (not style) there will be one only.

+- MidiExport
+  - Export the (original file) contents in a csv readable form.
+  - Export (original file) pattern parts to individual midi files.

 # Style Files